 Catalog Description: Display techniques for statistical and terrain data.
 Cartographic communication models, data models, algorithms, and symbol conventions.
 Techniques for assessing map design.

-Grading: Grades will be based on two short-essay examinations (midterm 10% and final 10%), approximately weekly mapping exercises and presentations (together 60%), and a term project (20%).
-In addition, class participation and engagement are required.
+Grading: Grades will be based on a book report and presentation on one of these books (10%) and completion and class presentation of approximately weekly mapping exercises (together 70%), and a term project (20%).
+Class participation and engagement are required.
 Each of these components must be completed to pass the course.
 The university policy on I-grades will hold.
-The exam format is short essay, usually answering 5 out of 7 questions.
-The labs complement the lecture material and should be completed as we go.
-They generally involve using software to produce several maps for comparison, and then writing a brief evaluation relating the differences in the maps to principles discussed in class.
-Some of the labs may require that you develop cartographic software to modify data, transform data, and produce maps.
 Labs will be graded for demonstrating that you have experimented with and mastered the programs and associated concepts from lecture and reading materials.